coalition-of-invisible-colleges/ao-react/API.md

 - `.completed`: A list of taskIds of cards which were completed (checked off) and then discarded from within this card.
 Completed cards are not discarded but instead saved in this list as a history of accomplishments.
 This is displayed as checkmarks in a leaderboard below the main stack in a card.

-- `.parents`: This is a list of taskIds the cards this card is within.
+- `.parents`: This is a list of taskIds of the cards this card is within.
 Any card which is in the `.priorities`, `.subTasks`, or the grid of another card is considered within that card.
-The parents list should be kept perfectly updated and in sync with where cards are actually located; however there might still be bugs in this.
+The parents list is kept perfectly updated and in sync with where cards are actually located; however there might still be bugs in this.
 The list of parents a card has can be seen by hovering over its moon in the GUI.

 Cards being within other cards is completely separate from whether a card is in a member's deck or not.
 The Archive feature is designed to deal with this discrepency by returning "lost cards" that are grabbed.